 The Freeze is offered in $5 and $6 cups; add $1.75 for your choice of toppings such as fresh fruit, chia seeds, granola, shaved almonds, shredded coconut, cacao drizzle, almond butter, dark chocolate chips and pink Himalayan sea salt.

 With the Freeze, it would be nice to have a place to sit down and enjoy dessert with friends.
 The company is growing fast, and that's something they'll need to consider in planning future stores as today's juice bars have the potential to become tomorrow's soft-serve parlors.

 Pressed Juicery is open 9 a.m.to 9:30 p.m.
 Mondays to Saturdays, and 9:30 a.m. to 7:30 p.m.
 Sundays.
 Call (808) 949-5272.

-Nadine Kam is Style Editor and staff restaurant critic at the Honolulu Star-Advertiser; her food column is in print on Wednesdays.
+Nadine Kam is Style Editor and staff restaurant critic at the Honolulu Star-Advertiser; her food coverage in print in Wednesday's Crave section.
 Contact her via email at firstname.lastname@example.org and follow her on Twitter, Instagram and Rebel Mouse.